describo/documentation/src/about.md

 By this time, difficulties using the Online version in external applications (Sciebo RDS and the Nyingarn Workspace) were evident.
 The Sciebo team were managing their own fork so that they could customise it to suit their environment and Marco was finding it difficult to synchronise the Describo internal state with the Nyingarn internal state.
+Furthermore, different backends supported different capabitiies.
+For example, OneDrive for business supported short lived file url's that could be used to display file previews but OneDrive personal did not (and neither did Owncloud).

-Given these issues, and with support from the Nyingarn Project, Marco conceptualised and developed the crate builder component as a plugin that developers could use in their own applications.
+Given these issues, and with support from the Nyingarn Project, Marco conceptualised and developed the crate builder component as an RO-Crate plugin that developers could use in their own applications.
 In short, the RO Crate engine internal to Describo Online was extracted into a standalone VueJS component others could use in their applications and customise without needing to fork the whole environment or run what had become an overly complex environment.
 As a tool trying to be all things to all groups (via the design requirement to talk to various storage backends) Describo online was already showing signs of significant technical debt.

 During the year, Marco was contacted by the people at Sztaki in Hungary to talk about how they wished to develop an RO Crate capability in Dataverse using Describo Online.
 The standalone